Home > Parent Advocacy >Learn to Ask Questions, Get Services

 I was calm, polite, and in control.
 I was surprised when the "powers that be" would not provide the services and supports I requested for my daugher.

 was I having this problem?
 What could I do?

 Now when I go to an IEP meeting, I have a mental list of the accommodations my child needs.
-What took me so long to do to ask for what my child needs I NEVER do!
-Now I ask questions so the educators come up with the desired solution, NOT me.
+I NEVER ask directly for what my child needs.
+Instead, I ask questions so the educators come up with the desired solution, NOT me.

 Strategies: Asking Questions to Identify Solutions

+This is how it works.
 My child Susie has a hearing loss.
-I want Susie to sit near the teacher OR have a speakerphone in the classroom.
-I won't ask that Susie sit near the teacher or have a speakerphone.
+I wanted Susie to sit near the teacher OR to have a speakerphone in the classroom.
+I did not ask the team to allow Susie to sit near the teacher or have a speakerphone.

-Instead, I will say, "Gee, Susie really loves her teacher, Mrs. Smith.
-Its sad that Susie can't hear much that Mrs. Smith says.
+Instead, I said, "Gee, Susie loves her teacher, Mrs. Smith.
+Its so sad that Susie can't hear much of what Mrs. Smith says.
 You know Susie has a hearing loss? (submit medical report) Susie really wants to do well on the new state tests.
 I wonder what we can do . . .

 At this point, someone is likely to say, "Let's have her sit by the teacher" or "Let's get a speakerphone for her."